fetchai/uAgents/CONTRIBUTING.md

 #### Reviewing a Pull Request

 <!-- markdown-link-check-disable -->
-The μAgents team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The repository maintainers reserve the right not to accept pull requests from community members who haven't been good citizens of the community.
 Such behavior includes not following our [code of conduct](CODE_OF_CONDUCT.md) and applies within or outside the managed channels.
 <!-- markdown-link-check-enable -->

 When you contribute a new feature, the maintenance burden is transferred to the core team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.